 Tour dates/times were already available when I booked on January 21.
 There were earlier tour dates available at the time of our booking, but early April worked best with our schedule.

-The tours cost $35 per person, so they aren’t exactly the cheapest, but they do treat their goats like they’re part of the family so we strongly believe it is worth the price.
+The baby goat tours cost $55 per person, so they aren’t exactly the cheapest, but they do treat their goats like they’re part of the family so we strongly believe it is worth the price.
 Plus, how often do you get to hold baby goats?
 Also, the price includes a cheese tasting with bread at the end of the tour.